-Lisa Westman has over 16 years of experience as a teacher (gifted humanities, English Language Arts, social studies), and as an instructional coach specializing in differentiation.
-Lisa is currently a writer, consultant, and speaker, working with school systems across the country to effectively implement student-driven differentiation, standards-based learning, and instructional coaching programs.
+Lisa Westman has over 17 years of experience as a teacher (gifted humanities, English Language Arts, social studies), and as an instructional coach specializing in differentiation.
+Lisa is currently a writer, consultant, and speaker, working with school systems internationally to effectively implement student-driven differentiation, empathetic curriculum, instruction, and assessment, standards-based grading, and instructional coaching programs.
 Lisa is passionate about teaching and learning; she is dedicated to effecting change which positively impacts both student and educator learning.

 Lisa frequently presents for school districts and at educational conferences.
 She has presented at ASCD, ISTE, AMLE, Visible Learning, IAGC, ICE, IETC, ILASCD, and ICIC.
 Lisa is a frequent opinion contributor to EdWeek, EdWeek Teacher, Corwin Connect, and her personal blog, Put Me In, Coach.

 Her first book for Corwin Press, "Student-Driven Differentiation: 8 Steps to Harmonize Learning in the Classroom" is available anywhere books are sold.

 Lisa is married to an educator, the parent of a fifth-grader and an eighth-grader, enjoys the Bar Method, loves music and the City of Chicago!

 Director of Operations | Curriculum Consultant

 Paula Spring joins the team with many years of experience in education.
 Her roles have included elementary teacher, a consultant at a non-profit, adjunct professor at National-Louis University, instructional technology specialist, and most recently instructional coach.
 She earned a bachelor's degree at the University of Michigan, a master's degree in elementary education from Northwestern University, and a Certificate of Advanced Study from National-Louis University (Technology in Education).